Doctorate in Behavioral Psychology Degree Requirements

 Three Editorial Critiques

 When you have completed your Ph.D., you may be called upon to serve as a reviewer on manuscripts submitted for publication to professional journals or for grants submitted to funding agencies.
 To give you formal training in this skill, you will write three journal critiques as part of your doctoral training.
-One of these critiques will be reviewed by a committee comprised of three faculty members.

 Dissertation